grafana/jsonnet-libs/redis-enterprise-mixin/README.md

 ## Alerts Overview

-- ClusterOutOfMemory: Cluster has run out of memory.
+- RedisEnterpriseClusterOutOfMemory: Cluster has run out of memory.
-- NodeNotResponding: A node in the Redis Enterprise cluster is offline or unreachable.
+- RedisEnterpriseNodeNotResponding: A node in the Redis Enterprise cluster is offline or unreachable.
-- DatabaseNotResponding: A database in the Redis Enterprise cluster is offline or unreachable.
+- RedisEnterpriseDatabaseNotResponding: A database in the Redis Enterprise cluster is offline or unreachable.
-- ShardNotResponding: A shard in the Redis Enterprise cluster is offline or unreachable.
+- RedisEnterpriseShardNotResponding: A shard in the Redis Enterprise cluster is offline or unreachable.
-- NodeHighCPUUtilization: Node CPU usage is above the configured threshold.
+- RedisEnterpriseNodeHighCPUUtilization: Node CPU usage is above the configured threshold.
-- DatabaseHighMemoryUtilization: Node memory utilization is above the configured threshold.
+- RedisEnterpriseDatabaseHighMemoryUtilization: Node memory utilization is above the configured threshold.
-- AverageLatencyIncreasing: Operation latency is above the configured threshold.
+- RedisEnterpriseAverageLatencyIncreasing: Operation latency is above the configured threshold.
-- KeyEvictionsIncreasing: A node has a higher memory utilization than the configured threshold.
+- RedisEnterpriseKeyEvictionsIncreasing: A node has a higher memory utilization than the configured threshold.

 ## Install tools